vishvAsa/jyotiSham/content/mAnam/jovian_year.md

 ## Jovian year
 In the medieval era literature, a samvatsara refers to the "Jovian year" (59.577/60), that is a year based on the relative position of the planet Jupiter, while the solar year is called varsha.
 Rough calculation of jovian year length in days: 59.577/60*365 = 362.67.
 Surya Siddhanta calculates the Jovian year to be about 361.026721 days or about 4.232 days shorter than the tropical solar year.

 This difference requires that about once every 85 tropical years (~ 86 jovian years, 86*4 \~ 344 days), one of the named samvatsara is expunged (skipped as a shadow year), to synchronize the two calendars.
-However, the details of the synchronization varies slightly between the north and south Indian calendars.

 ### Usage
 > From ["The Indian calendar, with tables"](https://archive.org/details/indiancalendarw00dkgoog/page/n98/mode/2up)